unstoppabledomains/dev-docs/crypto-payments/integrating-crypto-payments-with-libraries.md

 ---
-title: Using the Resolution Library
+title: Integrating Crypto Payments Using Libraries
-description: This page covers the process for sending and receiving crypto payments using resolution libraries.
+description: This page covers integrating crypto payments into your applications using Unstoppable Domains Resolution Libraries.
 ---

+# Integrating Crypto Payments Using Libraries

+Unstoppable Domains provides a set of Resolution Libraries for ease of integrating crypto payments into your applications.
+They directly communicate with the Ethereum, Polygon, and Zilliqa blockchains to retrieve domain records, so you do not have to.
+Please see the [Resolution Libraries Overview](../developer-toolkit/resolution-libraries/libraries-overview/) for a detailed description and configuration.

-# Resolving a Crypto Address From a Domain
+## Resolving a Crypto Address From a Domain

 To resolve a domain into an address, you must call the appropriate method from the resolution library in the language you choose and pass the required parameters (currency and domain).

-The code snippets below show how to do this for Java, JavaScript, Swift, and Golang.

 ```JavaScript
 const {default: Resolution} = require('@unstoppabledomains/resolution');